xdeng9/sunday-market/README.md

 [See it live](https://sunday-market.herokuapp.com/#/)

-# Sunday Market

-A platform that lets people buy and sell home made food locally

-## Background and Overview
+## Overview
-Sunday Market is a web app that allows people to sell their home made food in their local communities.
+Sunday Market is a web app that lets people buy and sell homemade food in their local communities.

 ## Functionality and MVP